- Markets across the world have entered a new era of volatility, with emerging markets (EM) likely to be particularly affected.

 TURBULENCE PROVIDES OPPORTUNITY FOR EQUITY GROWTH STRATEGIES

-For our Emerging Markets Equity Fund, which uses a growth investment approach, the return of volatility could bring some much-needed differentiation back to the market.
+For our Emerging Markets Equity Strategy, which uses a growth investment approach, the return of volatility could bring some much needed differentiation back to the market.
 Cheap funding and calm markets have enabled many mediocre EM companies to perform well in recent years; if that period is coming to an end, it may allow firms with genuinely strong fundamentals to prove their worth.
 When volatility first arises it can cause panic, leading to a widespread sell-off in the asset class.
 This can provide a valuable opportunity to buy high-quality businesses at attractive valuations—for investors with the insight and resources to identify them.

 The most attractive companies for growth investors tend to be those with strong capital structures, internally generated free cash flows, and structural competitive advantages that are likely to strengthen their market positions during periods of crisis.
 Another key advantage is the absence of a currency mismatch, whereby assets and liabilities are denominated in different currencies.
 Companies that obtain cheap U.S. dollar debt then see their home currencies devalue can find themselves in trouble, as happened to many Mexican companies during the Tequila Crisis of 1994 and to firms in a number of East Asian countries during the Asian financial crisis of 1997–1998.